 These Doodles are not widely accessible and do not carry most German Shepherd traits.
 The great thing about these Doodles is that they live 12-14 years, sometimes even longer.

 All breeds carry genetic factors that can lead to medical conditions if not cared for correctly.
 And that is no different for any Doodle breed, no matter how healthy they seem.

 Pyredoodles are prone to eye disease, hip and elbow dysplasia, cancer, and Cushing’s disease.

 Another factor to consider when buying a puppy is the price.
-While you can always find cheaper puppies all over the internet, let’s take a look at the cost of quality bred puppy.
+While you can always find cheaper puppies online, let’s look at the cost of quality-bred puppies.

 Pyredoodle puppies can cost anywhere from $650-$2,400.
 And a Shepadoodle can cost $250-$1,800.

 This may seem like an enormous difference between the two and within the breeds themselves.